ramonfigueiredo/flask-posts/README.md

 #### Specify dependencies with Pip

-Heroku recognizes Python applications by the existence of a requirements.txt file in the root of a repository.
+Heroku recognizes Python applications by the existence of a ```requirements.txt``` file in the root of a repository.
 This simple format is used by most Python projects to specify the external Python modules the application requires.

-Pip has a command (pip freeze) that will generate this file for us:
+Pip has a command (```pip freeze```) that will generate this file for you:

 ```sh
 pip freeze > requirements.txt